 Interpersonal Communication Skills

 Management skills involve setting goals, delegating tasks, and ensuring things get done efficiently and timely.
-These skills help keep you and your team organized, on track and focused on what’s most important.
+These skills help keep you and your team organized, on course and focused on what’s most important.
 For example, if you’re trying to manage a complex project with many moving parts, management skills can help you complete tasks without forgetting those crucial details.
 Conceptual management skills are important because they allow you to see the big picture, connect ideas, and solve complex problems.
-You can become a more innovative and effective manager by developing these skills.
+You can become a more innovative and effective manager, and positively influence team performance, by developing these skills.

 Here are some key skills that fall under this category: